-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Recoverability of oil and gas property
+Recoverability of oil and gas properties

-Tethys Petroleum Limited has oil and gas assets in both the production stage and exploration and evaluation stage.
-There is the risk that long term cash flows will not be sufficient to realise the value attributed to capitalised expenditure on these assets. \$62.4 million has been capitalised in property, plant and equipment for those assets in the production stage as at December 31, 2024 (December 31, 2023: \$60.0 million).
+Tethys Petroleum Limited has oil and gas assets in the production stage.
+There is the risk that long term cash flows will not be sufficient to realise the value attributed to capitalised expenditure on these assets. \$45.5 million has been capitalised in property and equipment for those assets in the production stage as at December 31, 2024 (December 31, 2023: \$70.6 million).

 Significant management judgement is involved to determine whether there is an impairment of the assets.
 Impairment of the assets may result in the use of the going concern basis of preparation to be inappropriate.
-We therefore identified the recoverability of the oil and gas property and exploration and evaluation assets as a significant risk, which was one of the most significant assessed risks of material misstatement.
+We therefore identified the recoverability of the oil and gas property as a significant risk, which was one of the most significant assessed risks of material misstatement.

-The Group's accounting policy on recoverability of the oil and gas property and exploration and evaluation assets, is shown in Note 2 to the consolidated financial statements and related disclosures are included in Note 10.
+The Group's accounting policy on recoverability of the oil and gas property is disclosed in Note 2 to the consolidated financial statements and related disclosures are included in Note 11.